clij/clij-docs/README.md

 **Heureka, we can spare 98% of the time by executing the operation on the GPU!**
 Side note: ImageJs mean filter runs inplace.
 That means the result is stored in the same memory as the input image.
-Thus, the with every iteration in the for loop, the image becomes more and more blurry.
+With every iteration in the for loop, the image becomes more and more blurry.
 The OpenCL operation in the GPU always starts from the _input_ image and puts its result in the _blurred_ image.
 Thus, the resulting images will look different.
 Be a sceptical scietist when processing images in the GPU.
 Check that the workflow is indeed doing the right thing.
 This is especially important when working with experimental software.